PrachiSablani/Regression-Boston-Housing/README.md

 # Regression-BostonHousing
-Using regression to predict housing prices in suburbs of Boston
+Using Boston housing dataset to find the statistically significant predictors using regression and model selection methods